Racial segregation of churches in the United States: Catholicism

 Catholicism has generally been less segregated than other denominations.
 In his journal article "Racial Segregation in American Churches and Its Implications for School Vouchers", Robert K. Vischer says the Catholic Church did not have an obvious racial split, as did other denominations.
 However, "the vast majority of Catholic institutions and religious orders" in the United States did exclude black Catholics until the twentieth century, though as historian Shannen Dee Williams states, "Black history is Catholic history."

-In 1940 only 63.7% of African Americans went to segregated Catholic churches, as compared to 94% of Protestants.
+In 1940 only 63.7% of African American Catholics attended segregated churches, as compared to 94% of African American Protestants.
 Vischer says that the smaller rates of segregation may be due in part to the fact that Catholic churches are more religiously focused in comparison to Protestant churches, which are more socially focused.
 Theologically, Catholic churches also emphasize unity among races.

 In 1984 American bishops disseminated a letter calling for even further inclusion of racial and ethnic minorities into Catholic churches.
 According to the Pew Research Center, as of 2014, about 59% of Catholics are white.
 The majority of other major Christian denominations have a much higher percentage of white members.

 The Catholic Church continues to face criticism due to biases against black converts.
 In his article "Black Catholic Conversion and the Burden of Black Religion", Matthew Cressler says that scholars have often questioned why African-Americans convert to Catholicism.
 Two explanations were popular in the 1970s.
 The first, according to black priest Lawrence Lucas, was that Catholicism is a white religion and attracts African-Americans due to their “subconscious desire to be white.”
 The second reason, offered by sociologists, was that Catholicism provides socioeconomic mobility for black Americans.
 However, black converts themselves said they converted because of a variety of reasons, many unrelated to those listed above.

 According to Cressler, between 1940 and 1975, the number of African-American Catholics has increased by 208%.
 In contrast, Stephen J Ochs notes that between 1970 and 1975, up to a fifth of African-American Catholics lapsed (alongside a larger exodus of black and other Catholics from the clergy, religious orders, and the pews during the same period).

 According to Williams, "people of Black African descent constitute approximately one-fourth, or 300 million, of the world's 1.2 billion Catholics.".